ivirshup/anndata-paper/paper.md

 ## The data structure

 Standard data structures facilitate data science, with one of the most adopted standards being *tidy data* [@Wickham2014]. anndata defines a standard data structure that makes use of conserved dimensions between data matrix and annotations, similar to `ExpressionSet` [@Huber2015].
 With that, `AnnData` makes a particular choice for data organization that has been left unaddressed by packages like scikit-learn or PyTorch [@Paszke2019], which model input and output for each computation as unstructured sets of tensors.
 Furthermore, `AnnData` offers an on-disk representation that allows sharing data and structured analysis results in form of learned annotations.

+Being inspired by `ExpressionSet`, `SingleCellExperiment`, and machine-learning-ready provisioning of data, we note that `AnnData` also complies with *tidy data* standard [@Wickham2014].
+However, ...

 At the core of `AnnData` is the measured data matrix from which we wish to generate insight (`X`).
 Each data matrix element stores a value and belongs to an observation in a row (`obs_names`) and a variable in a column (`var_names`), following the *tidy data* standard.
 One builds an understanding of the data matrix by annotating observations and variables using `AnnData`'s fields (\autoref{fig:overview}):